AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 description: Automatically merge data with XDP and PDF templates or generate output in PCL, ZPL, and PostScript formats
 exl-id: b6f05b2f-5665-4992-8689-d566351d54f1
 ---
-# Use AEM Forms as a Cloud Service Communications {#frequently-asked-questions}
+# Introduction to AEM Forms as a Cloud Service Communications {#frequently-asked-questions}

 | Version | Article link |
 | -------- | ---------------------------- |